 Focus on your topics of interest and stick to a field that you are good at.
 Also, you can search for sites on the web that help you find assignments that align with your specialties.
 Whether you are a technical writer or an essayist – there is work for everyone.
 According to a recent survey, 2 out of 3 companies rely on freelance writers to get their creative work done.
 So, why not tap into this pool and start earning some moolah while you’re at it?

-A great advantage why you should focus on your work is that you get to build a reputation as an expert on writing about certain topics.
+A great advantage of focusing on your work is that you get to build a reputation as an expert on writing about certain topics.
 This will increase your chances of being hired rather than waiting for the client to find you.

 There is no achievement without hard work and persistent.
 Having a good portfolio and proposals don't guarantee that you will land a writing gig immediately.
 No. You need to be persistent.
 Don’t worry if you send several proposals and you don’t get any response.
 Keep going and sooner than later, you will find your first client who will be interested in your work.